rubenmoor/projectzero/EnhancedInputWithAbilities.md

     for (auto GameplayAbilitySpec : AbilitiesToActivate)
     {
     	// fun fact: if you don't explicitly check if your ability is active already, your ability will just activate once more,
-	// which is basically never the intended behavior.
+    	// which is something you probably want to control explicitly.
+        // You can use tags to have an ability either block or cancel further activations (instances) of itself.
+        // I use the code below to make this double activation impossible.
-	// gameplay effects can stack (if you want them to), abilities not so much if(!GameplayAbilitySpec->IsActive()
+    	// Btw, stacking of gameplay effects is generally intended.
+Stacking abilities not so much. if(!GameplayAbilitySpec->IsActive()
         {
             TryActivateAbility(GameplayAbilitySpec->Handle);